cloudfoundry/stratos/docs/development.md

 The Console Frontend is written using AngularJS and the backend written in Go.

-The Cconsole build determines the location of the frontend and backend code via a configuration file named `[component name].component.json`.
+The Console build determines the location of the frontend and backend code via a configuration file named `[component name].component.json`.
 When no frontend configuration is found in *.component.json it is assumed the component is purely for the frontend and that its source code sites directly in the component folder, father than a `frontend` subfolder.

 ### Including your own components
 Other components can be included to add additional items to the navigation bar and their associated content.
-This can include additional types of 'endpoints' (an existing endpoint for example is cloud foundry).
+This can include additional types of 'endpoints' (an existing endpoint for example is Cloud Foundry).
 Instructions on how to carry out this will be added at a later date.

 ## Working on the front end component